Apollo Server 3 is officially end-of-life as of 22 October 2024.

 To get started, install the apollo-datasource-rest package:

-npm install apollo-datasource-rest
+1npm install apollo-datasource-rest

-You then extend the RESTDataSource class and implement whatever data-fetching methods your need.
-These methods can use built-in convenience methods (like get and post) to perform HTTP requests, helping you add parameters, parse JSON results, and handle errors.
+You then extend the RESTDataSource class and implement whatever data-fetching methods your resolvers need.
+These methods can use built-in convenience methods (like get and post) to perform HTTP requests, helping you add query parameters, parse JSON results, and handle errors.

 API Reference

-To see the all the properties and functions that can be overridden, the
+To see the all the properties and functions that can be overridden, the source code is always the best option.

 Constructor Parameters